Carvu94/CI-PP1-gaming-den/README.md

 ![w3 Homepage Warning](/docs/w3-homepage-warning.png)

--The issues was fixed and there are no more warnings.
+-The issue was fixed and there are no more warnings.

 ![w3 Homepage](/docs/w3-homepage.png)